 - Try to change or copy any of the settings or software on our system

-Article 39 will moderate posts prior to publication, in line with this code of conduct.
-We will endeavour to do this promptly so as not to spoil the flow of communication.
+Article 39 will remove posts which are not consistent with this code of conduct.
+We will endeavour to do this promptly.

 Breaches of our code of conduct